sweegar1/NewsApp/README.md

 You can change the type in the app constant file (NEWS_FEED_TOPIC field value must be changed)

 ## Features & Technology
-Kotlin Language
+Kotlin Language,
-MVVM Pattern Architecture
+MVVM Pattern Architecture,
 Coroutine